seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **ARVIRAGUS**
 It is not likely
 That when they hear the Roman horses neigh,
-Behold their quarter’d fires, have both their eyes
+Behold their quarter'd fires, have both their eyes
-And ears so cloy’d importantly as now,
+And ears so cloy'd importantly as now,
 That they will waste their time upon our note,
 To know from whence we are.